 Challenges

-• Supply chain and shelf life constraints: Long shelf life antivirals are required by government stockpiling.
-Most of the neuraminidase inhibitors provide a timeline of 5 to 5.5 years of shelf stability.
+• Supply chain and shelf-life constraints: Long shelf-life antivirals are required by government stockpiling.
 The CDC’s Strategic National Stockpile report has stated that millions of oseltamivir doses expired and were wasted during the years 2021 to 2023, surging manufacturers to reform and extend the stability.
 For instance, the HHS required a heat-stable formulation from Tamiflu’s company in 2023, resulting in a delayed contract for six to seven months.
 Hence, manufacturers were facing various challenges to meet the stability standard risks and losing the long-term contract during pandemic preparedness.

 Neuraminidase Inhibitors Drug Market Size and Forecast: